timotheetacca/CDataframe_tacca_tran/README.md

 ![C](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white)

-Spreadsheet programs offer suite of features for managing data, including sorting, graphing, and calculating statistics.
-However, dealing with large volumes of structured data, can become  repetitive.
+Spreadsheet programs offer a suite of features for managing data, including sorting, graphing and calculating statistics.
+However, dealing with large volumes of structured data can become quite repetitive.
 Performing the same tasks across multiple files manually is time-consuming and prone to errors.

-For complex data manipulation, we have to consider using programming languages with powerful libraries like Pandas.
+Thus, for the manipulation of more complex data, it's better to use programming languages with powerful libraries like Pandas.
 Pandas offers a DataFrame data structure, which resembles a spreadsheet and provides flexibility for data analysis.
-C is language that can control over hardware and memory, making C a less suitable tool to create a CDataframe
+C is language that provides control over hardware and memory, making it less suitable for creating a CDataframe.

 You can find out more about our project and our progress by clicking on the link  [Github](https://github.com/timotheetacca/CDataframe_tacca_tran)